 Teri Dourmashkin, the founder of La Vie Celeste, wanted a beautiful, spiritual meaning for the name of her company.
 Signifying "heavenly life," La Vie Celeste products were created to be a line that is "beautiful and clean."
 Since Terri herself has sensitive skin that can be irritated by essential oils and scents, she focuses on products that are fragrance-free, safe and healthy.
 R lipoic acid, hyaluronic acid, ChroNoline and Cosmocil CQ are among LVC's carefully researched ingredients.

 Both La Vie Celeste's Restorative Exfoliating Gel Mask ($60 in the shop) and Extra Rich Face Cream ($75 in the shop) have won placement in TIA's "Five Best" series.
-When Marta first tested their Restorative Illuminating Toner ($35 in the shop), she proclaimed "I know that I am going to turn back to this cleanser and toner again and again in the weeks to come."
+When Marta first tested their Restorative Illuminating Toner ($35), she proclaimed "I know that I am going to turn back to this cleanser and toner again and again in the weeks to come."

 Soraya Hendesi founded Snowberry, a natural skincare brand based in New Zealand, after searching for "an uncomplicated system of natural beauty care that worked."
 Snowberry's effective and green products are certified Carbon Zero, and contain no chemicals, added fragrance or animal testing.
 Also commendable is the fact that this company has developed Snowberry Gardens, where it grows its own sources of anti-aging skincare bio actives (and has rescued New Zealand's Puka tree from the brink of extinction!).